amoe/autofireman/README.md

 # autofireman

-Algorithm:

-* Create a session to the server.

-* Get a list of all databases.
+Simply list out the size of all tables, server-wide.

-* For each database:

-** Get size of table
-** Record table